j-telford/ptree/README.md

 # pTREE - Python Terminal Tree Generator

 pTREE is a simple terminal-based file tree grenerator written in Python using the curses library.
-It allows you to quickly and easily print a tree of an entire directory structure, which can then be copied into markdown code for sharing on GitHub README files, or other forms of documentation such a wikis etc.
+It allows you to quickly and easily print a tree of an entire directory structure, which can then be copied into markdown code for easy pasting and sharing into  GitHub README files, or other forms of documentation such a wikis etc.

 ***This software is not fully complete - only the `picker` has been created so far.***